-It is made with slices of toast with a cheese mixture spread on top, then put under a high heat for a few minutes to get the cheese bubbly. the cheese is usually cheddar.
+It is made with slices of toast with a cheese mixture spread on top, then put under a high heat for a few minutes to get the cheese bubbly.
+The cheese is usually a cheddar.

 There are actually several different ways to do make Welsh rabbit.
 It can just be a plain old cheese slice on bread browned under a grill (though some say that’s just cheese on toast.)
 Or, the cheese can be a mixture of grated cheese, English mustard powder, and Worcestershire sauce.
 Some versions have you make a cold sauce with wine or beer in it, with the sauce getting cooked under the grill.
 Other versions of Welsh rabbit have you cook the sauce first in a pot.

 In North America, milk is more likely to be used than beer or wine for the liquid in any sauce.

 Some fancier versions of Welsh rabbit use two or more different kinds of cheese, and have you remove the crusts before toasting.

 Some of the variations of Welsh rabbit have their own names, as below.

 The bread is toasted, then a small bit of red port is poured on the toast, then grated cheese or a sliced of cheese is put on it, then grilled.

 Herbs, onions and vinegar are added to the sauce.